grafana/tutorials/content/tutorials/grafana-fundamentals.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Summary" >}}

 In this tutorial you learned about fundamental features of Grafana.
-To do so, we ran several Docker on your local machine.
-When you are ready to clean up this local tutorial environment, run this command:
+To do so, we ran several Docker containers on your local machine.
+When you are ready to clean up this local tutorial environment, run the following command:

 ```
 docker-compose down -v